-His Lordship having summed up, The jury found a verdict for the plaintiff.-Damages, of her female illegitimate child.
-The learned counsel for the prosecution, in opening the case to the jury, said it was one of a distressing nature, the prisoner being charged with the wilful destruction of her own offspring.
+HERTFORD, July 13.-Anne Welsh, 23, a very good-looking young woman, was indicted for the wiful murder of her female illegitimate child.
+The learned counsel for the prosecution, in opening the case to the jury, said it was one of a distressing n ture, the prisoner being charged with the wilful destruction of her own offspring.